 For undocumented Washington State resident students, you apply for financial aid from the State of Washington through filling out the WASFA.
 The WASFA asks for similar information about you and your parents and your income.
 California, Colorado, Minnesota, New Mexico, Oregon and Texas also provide state financial aid for undocumented students.
 This is changing all the time so check about the opportunities in your state before you are ready to apply to college.
 United We Dream has this excellent resource for what is available in your state.

-The first step in how to fill out the WASFA is to go to the WASFA website and complete the eligibility questionnaire.
+The first step in how to fill out the WASFA is to go to the WASFA website and complete the eligibility questions.
 If you’re not sure if you should complete FAFSA or WASFA, this is the best way to find out if you should fill out the WASFA or FAFSA.
-Generally, you are eligible to fill out a WASFA if
+Generally, you are eligible to fill out a WASFA if:

 Step 2: Create your Account